 (2) If a network operator becomes aware of a risk to safety in relation to a network of the network operator, the network operator must, as soon as is reasonably practicable, investigate the risk.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (3) Subregulation (2) does not apply to a risk that is inherent.